FALCON: Scalable Reasoning over Inconsistent ALC Ontologies: Experiments

 \subsubsection{\ALC{} Enhanced prediction (RQ3)}

-We use \textbf{HPO} to predict GGIs based on phenotypic relatedness of the genes.
+We use the exemplary \textbf{HPO} to show scalability by predicting GGIs based on phenotypic relatedness of the genes.
 These can be expressed by ABox facts (triples) and thus knowledge graph completion (KGC) methods are naturally applicable.
 Representative methods include TransE \cite{bordes2013translating}, DistMult \cite{yang2015embedding}, and ConvKB \cite{dai2018novel}.
 However, background knowledge on GGIs is expressed by \ALC{} axioms and KGC methods can only deal with triples.
-To ensure fair comparisons, we use as many axioms as the respective baseline methods can represent.
+To ensure fair comparisons, we only use axioms that the baseline can also express.
 That is, we use a subset of TBox axioms, i.e., $C \sqsubseteq D$ (with $C, D$ limited to concept names), along with the ABox as the training data for KGC methods.
-To further compare $\ModelName{}$ with representative ontology embedding methods including ELEm \cite{kulmanov2019embeddings}, EmEL++ \cite{mondal2021emel++}, Onto2Vec \cite{smaili2018onto2vec}, OPA2Vec \cite{smaili2019opa2vec}, and BoxEL \cite{xiong22_iswc}, we predict PPIs on the {\bf Yeast} benchmark set.
-BoxEL, EmEl++, and ELEm are limited to $\mathcal{EL^{++}}$ axioms, not incorporating all axioms provided in the \ALC{} ontology in \textbf{Yeast}. $\ModelName{}$ uses the same ABox and the whole TBox with all \ALC{} axioms.
+To further compare $\ModelName{}$ with representative ontology embedding, we predict PPIs on the {\bf Yeast} benchmark set.
+The models BoxEL \cite{xiong22_iswc}, EmEl++ \cite{mondal2021emel++}, and ELEm \cite{kulmanov2019embeddings} are limited to $\mathcal{EL^{++}}$ axioms, not incorporating all axioms provided in the \ALC{} ontology in \textbf{Yeast}.
+Onto2Vec \cite{smaili2018onto2vec} and OPA2Vec \cite{smaili2019opa2vec} are graph-based embedding methods not preserving logical properties. $\ModelName{}$ uses the same ABox and the whole TBox with all \ALC{} axioms.
 Both GGI and PPI predictions are formulated as approximate entailment with the number of models $k$ set to $1$.
-As the results shown in Tables \ref{tab:HPO} and \ref{tab:el}, $\ModelName{}$ can outperform most KGC and ontology embedding methods on most metrics for GGI and PPI predictions, which clearly demonstrates that the added \ALC{} axioms are informative and helpful.
-Moreover, our results demonstrate that $\ModelName$ can effectively exploit and incorporate the information in complex \ALC{} axioms to help machine learning in the biomedical domain.
+As the results shown in Tables \ref{tab:HPO} and \ref{tab:el}, $\ModelName{}$ can outperform most KGC and ontology embedding methods on most metrics for GGI and PPI predictions.
+This shows 1. that the added \ALC{} axioms are informative and helpful, and 2. that $\ModelName$ can effectively exploit and incorporate the information of complex \ALC{} axioms to enhance predictions.